unioslo/zabbix-cli/docs/plugins/writing-plugins.md

     app.state.config.api.legacy_json_format = False
 ```

-The sky is the limit when it comes to what you can do in the `__post_import__` function.
+The sky is the limit when it comes to what you can do in the `__configure__` function.
 However, be aware that modiyfing certain config options will not have any effect.
 This is especially true for the `api` section of the config file, as the API client is loaded and connected to the Zabbix API before the plugin modules are loaded.

 ## Configuration